khawla-k-banydomi/schedulerapi/README.md

 - Line-of-business apps that perform more than just CRUD operations.
 - New applications that must be developed quickly.
-- Teams composed of inexperienced developers who are unfamiliar with other architectures, but whose applications necessitate strict maintainability and testability standards
+- Teams composed of inexperienced developers who are unfamiliar with other architectures, but whose applications necessitate strict maintainability and testability standards.